blbadger/blbadger.github.io/julia-sets.md

 		iterations_till_divergence[divergent_array] = i
  ```

-If a position has a magnitude greater than 2, we can set its to be 0 to prevent that element from going to infinity by assigning each position of the 'z_array' that has a  'True' value for the 'divergent_array' to be 0.
+If a position has a magnitude greater than 2, we can set its to be 0 to prevent that element from going to infinity by assigning each position of the `z_array` that has a `True` value for the `divergent_array` to be 0.
 Finally the array of the number of iterations at each position is returned and an image is made,

 ```python
 		z_array[divergent_array] = 0